 - International submissions are allowed.

-- Please submit prose work primarily written in English, but conceptually or stylistically necessary code-switching is warmly welcomed.
+- Please submit prose work primarily written in English, but some code-switching/meshing is warmly welcomed.

-- Please adhere to the 1,000 word count maximum per piece (up to two prose pieces per submission).
+- Please adhere to the 1,000 word count maximum per piece (you may send up to two flash prose pieces per submission).

-- Previously unpublished work only—we do NOT review reprints for contests (previously published includes any form of self-publishing, blogs, personal websites, social media, etc.).
+- Please send previously unpublished work only—we do NOT review reprints, or even partial reprints, for contests (including any form of self-publishing, blogs, personal websites, social media, et cetera).
 Reprints will be automatically disqualified.

 - We allow simultaneous submissions—writers, please notify us immediately and withdraw your entry if your work is accepted to be published elsewhere.

-- All entries will be considered for publication in CRAFT.
+- All entries will be considered for general publication in CRAFT.

 - Please double-space your submission and use Times New Roman 12.